joerdav/xc/README.md

 [Docs](https://xcfile.dev/) | [Getting Started](https://xcfile.dev/getting-started/) | [Github](https://github.com/joerdav/xc)

+`xc` is a task runner similar to `Make` or `npm run`, that aims to be more discoverable and approachable.

-`xc` is a task runner designed to maximise convenience, and minimise complexity.
+`xc` is designed to maximise convenience, and minimise complexity.
 Each `xc` task is defined in simple, human-readable Markdown.
-Meaning that for people without the `xc` tool installed there is a clear source of useful commands in the README.md file.
+This means that even people without the `xc` tool installed can use the README.md (or whatever Markdown file contains the tasks) as a source of useful commands for the project.

 # Installation

-Installation instructions are defined at <https://xcfile.dev/getting-started/#installation>.
+Installation instructions are described at <https://xcfile.dev/getting-started/#installation>.

 # Features

 ![vscode demo](https://user-images.githubusercontent.com/19927761/214538057-963f9a47-ff95-486c-8856-b90bd358be3f.png)

-- Markdown defined tasks.
+- Tasks defined in Markdown files as code blocks.
 - Editor tools:
-	- VSCode (list and run xc tasks)
+	- VSCode (list and run `xc` tasks)
-	- Vim (recommended config for listing and running xc tasks)
+	- Vim (recommended config for listing and running `xc` tasks)

 # Example